 Because you’re good with a smaller tent — unless you have a large family or group that requires a large tent — you won’t need a big vehicle.
 A sedan with a roomy trunk or hatchback with a spacy cargo area and all-wheel drive to tackle any unpaved road will be plenty.

-A sedan with at least 395 liters of trunk space or a hatchback with at least the same space should be more than enough.
-If you have a larger family or simply prefer a larger tent, you may need to look at larger hatchbacks or small SUVs with at least 700 liters of cargo space behind the rear seats.
+A sedan with at least 395 litres of trunk space or a hatchback with at least the same space should be more than enough.
+If you have a larger family or simply prefer a larger tent, you may need to look at larger hatchbacks or small SUVs with at least 700 litres of cargo space behind the rear seats.

 These specs should give you more than enough room to haul all the campers in your group, your equipment, and your sleeping bags.